arackaf/micro-graphql-react/readme.md

 ## Cache invalidation

-The onMutation option that `query` takes is an object, with entries of the form `{ when: "string|regularExpression", run: function }`
+The onMutation option that `query` takes is an object, or array of objects, of the form `{ when: "string|regularExpression", run: function }`

 `when` is a string or regular expression that's tested against each result set of any mutations that finish.
 If the mutation has any matches, then `run` will be called with two arguments: the entire mutation result, and an object with these propertes: `{ softReset, currentResults, hardReset, cache, refresh }`